docker/docs/content/compose/environment-variables/variable-interpolation.md

 ### `.env` file

-An `.env` file in Docker Compose is a text file used to define variables that should be made available to Docker containers when running `docker compose up`.
+An `.env` file in Docker Compose is a text file used to define variables that should be made available for interpolation when running `docker compose up`.
 This file typically contains key-value pairs of variables, and it lets you  centralize and manage configuration in one place.
 The `.env` file is useful if you have multiple variables you need to store.

 The `.env` file is the default method for setting variables.
 The `.env` file should be placed at the root of the project directory next to your `compose.yaml` file.
 For more information on formatting an environment file, see [Syntax for environment files](#env-file).